jboliv01/yelp_end_to_end_batch_pipeline/README.md

  2. **Run Dagster Cloud (Recommended)**

-   1. Create a Dagster+ Cloud Free Trial Account and Sign in to add your code location by connecting your GitHub account.
+   1. Create a Dagster+ Cloud Free Trial Account and sign in.
    2. Follow documentation [here](https://docs.dagster.io/dagster-plus/deployment/serverless#with-github) to deploy with a single click via GitHub Actions.
-   3. Set Environmental Variables under **Deployment** -> **Environmental Variables**
+   3. Set Environmental Variables under **Deployment** -> **Environmental Variables**.
+   4. Publish your repo to Github.
+   5. Add your Code Location by navigating to Dagster+ and connecting your GitHub account.

 3. **Run Dagster Locally**